Streaming Ingestion

 Note on hudi utilities bundle usage for different spark versions

-From 0.11.0 release, we start to provide a new hudi-utilities-slim-bundle
+From 0.11.0 release, we start to provide a new hudi-utilities-slim-bundle which aims to exclude dependencies that can

 cause conflicts and compatibility issues with different versions of Spark.
-The hudi-utilities-slim-bundle
+The hudi-utilities-slim-bundle should be

 used along with a Hudi Spark bundle corresponding the Spark version used to make utilities work with Spark, e.g.,

---packages org.apache.hudi:hudi-utilities-slim-bundle_2.12:0.13.0,org.apache.hudi:hudi-spark3.1-bundle_2.12:0.13.0
+--packages org.apache.hudi:hudi-utilities-slim-bundle_2.12:0.13.0,org.apache.hudi:hudi-spark3.1-bundle_2.12:0.13.0,

-in Spark encounters compatibility issues.
+if using hudi-utilities-bundle solely to run HoodieStreamer in Spark encounters compatibility issues.

 MultiTableStreamer

-, enables one to ingest multiple tables at a single go into hudi datasets.
+HoodieMultiTableStreamer, a wrapper on top of HoodieStreamer, enables one to ingest multiple tables at a single go into hudi datasets.
 Currently it only supports sequential processing of tables to be ingested and COPY_ON_WRITE storage type.
-The command line options for HoodieMultiTableStreamer
+The command line options for HoodieMultiTableStreamer are pretty much similar to HoodieStreamer with the only exception that you are required to provide table wise configs in separate files in a dedicated config folder.
+The following command line options are introduced

 * --config-folder